Dee68/pp5/README.md

 ![FAQ's](media/readme/sample-faqs.png)

-I have included a subscribe option for customer to provide their emails to be added to mailing lists for offers tips and tricks.
+A subscribe option for customer to provide their emails to be added to mailing lists for offers tips and tricks.
 This service is provided by mailchimp.

-Initially I was considering creating a subscribe model and attaching it to the userprofile model so they can subscribe and unsub at their leisure but due to time constrainst i decided to go with mailchimp.

 ![Subscribe](media/readme/subscribe.png)